Fermazate/fermazate/README.md

 I'm always excited to connect with like-minded individuals who share a passion for both medicine and data science.
 Whether you're a fellow healthcare enthusiast or a data science enthusiast, let's collaborate, share insights, and explore the exciting possibilities at the intersection of our interests.

-Feel free to reach out to me at [your email address] or connect with me on [LinkedIn](your LinkedIn profile URL).
+Feel free to reach out to me at fernandomazate@gmail.com.
 Let's embark on this data-driven healthcare journey together!